High Tone

 High Tone is a dub band from Lyon, France.
-Formed in 1997, the band came with an emergence of the French dub music Scene, with bands like Brain Damage Sound System, Kaly Live Dub, Le Peuple de l'Herbe, Improvisators Dub or Meï Teï Shô.
-Formed by five members, High Tone feeds their music with various influences, such as Drum'n'bass, Ambient, Trance, Vintage Dub with artists like King Tubby or Lee "Scratch" Perry.
+Formed in 1997, the band came with an emergence of the French dub music Scene, with bands like Brain Damage, Kaly Live Dub, Le Peuple de l'Herbe, Improvisators Dub or Meï Teï Shô.
+Formed by five members, High Tone feeds their music with various influences, such as Drum'n'bass, Ambient, Trance, Vintage Dub with artists like King Tubby or Lee Perry.
 After a few self produced vinyl EPs, the band signed at the label Jarring Effects.
 High Tone members are now considered major actors in the French dub scene, and are known for numerous collaborations with other artists.